-Do you WANT to raise your prices for your creative products or services, but find it hard to actually do?
+Do you want and / or need to raise your prices for your creative products or services, but find it hard to actually do it?

 You are not alone … many creatives struggle with raising their prices or fees!